H. Jay Dinshah: Vegan activism

 Dinshah founded the American Vegan Society early in 1960, and later that year (August) married the English-born Freya Smith.
-Freya, whose parents were active in The Vegan Society (of Great Britain), contributed to the early growth of the American Vegan Society and is the president of the American Vegan Society today.
+Freya, whose parents were active in The Vegan Society (of Great Britain), contributed to the early growth of the American Vegan Society and was until her retirement the president of the American Vegan Society.
 The American Vegan Society is headquartered at Malaga, New Jersey, on a parcel of land which is called "SunCrest", or "the SunCrest Educreational Center".
 During Dinshah's life, the American Vegan Society was characterized by vegan publishing and outreach, annual vegan conferences, vegan archiving, spiritual inspiration, providing people with an experience of vegan living, vegan food-preparation demonstrations, maintenance of a small veganic garden, and extensive networking.
 Dinshah served the American Vegan Society as its president and as the editor of its publication, Ahimsa magazine (1960–2000).

 As a teenager, Dinshah was a motivational speaker, following the example of his father, who promoted vegetarianism along with color therapy.
 Throughout his life, Dinshah continued to lecture and to organize conferences advocating "positive veganism" as "dynamic harmlessness" ("Ahimsa" is derived from a Sanskrit term meaning "non-harming").

 Dinshah's lectures, organized by American Vegan Society, included: 1961 "Coast to Coast Crusade" for Veganism across North America; 1965 "North Atlantic Lecture Tour" in Iceland, Britain, Europe; 1967-1968 "Round the World" Lecture Tour including four months of lectures in India.

 Through these efforts, Dinshah lectured to general audiences in 19 different nations, on five continents, about veganism and ahimsa.
 Although Dinshah would lecture in English, local multilingual vegetarians interpreted his talks for each audience.
 Some videos of Jay's lectures from the 1980s and 1990s are archived and can be viewed on the YouTube channel Powerful Vegan Messages.

 Crediting the wisdom of Mahatma Gandhi and Albert Schweitzer, Dinshah created and promoted the Pillars of Ahimsa, one for each letter of the word: A-H-I-M-S-A. Dinshah explained each in his book Out of the Jungle.